Kurczaczki69/transport-clicker-recode/README.md

 ❌ Cities\
 ✅ Dynamic prices (example: if you buy a bus for 500 then the price increases to 550 (by 10%))\
 ✅ Upgrades system (example: "intercity" buses upgrade to unlock all InterCity buses.
 Also Upgrades will be sorted into categories example: category for upgrades that unlock vehicles or also other categories)\
-❌ An actual tutorial on how to start playing\
 ✅ Better alert system (eg. not using window.alert but a custom function with a cool UI)\
 ✅ Different categories of buses and other vehicles (eg. for buses a sub-category with "intercity buses")\
-❌ Seasonal events (eg. christmas, easter, halloween)

 ## PLANNED FEATURES FOR THE BETA PHASE